kgosse/sharedagendas/README.md

 #### Android
-1. Start an emulator or just connect an android phone with a usb cable
+1. Start an emulator or just connect an android phone (with an usb cable)
 2. Build and run

 	```sh